 Analysis of Miller v.
 Alabama

-Many of people are familiar with the constitution.
-The 1st amendment is the one everyone learns in school and uses all of the time.
-It is the first one and it’s free speech, so we use it all of the time.
+Most people are familiar with the constitution.
+The first amendment is the one everyone learns in school and thinks of all of the time.
+It guarantees free speech.
+The second amendment guarantees the right to bear arms.
+That’s a popular one among gun manufacturers and their friends.
 What about amendments and laws that we are not affected by directly everyday?
 The 8th amendment says the constitution protects us from cruel and unusual punishment.
 What distinguishes cruel or unusual from regular punishment?
 Law is very much about interpretation, therefore there are extensive analyses done on laws in order to explain them to those who must implement them.
-When no side can agree upon the interpretation of the law a court decides.
-The losing side might then appeal to a higher court, which must decide until, and then if they accept to hear it, the Supreme Court decides on the dispute.
+When no side can agree upon the interpretation of the law, a court decides.
+The losing side might then appeal to a higher court, which must decide, if it accepts to hear the case.
+Appeals can continue up to the Supreme Court.
 If the Supreme Court makes a decision, it is set as a precedent to all cases that follow.
 Miller v.
 Alabama was a simple murder case that gained national recognition due to its verdict.
-Evan Miller, the defendant, was given a severe sentence to life in prison without parole at the age of 14.
-The debate was whether that punishment was too severe for a minor.
+Evan Miller, the defendant, was given a sentence of life in prison without parole at the age of 14.
+The debate was whether that punishment was too “cruel and unusual” for a minor.

 On the night of July 15, 2003 Evan Miller and his co-defendant Colby Smith robbed Cole Cannon’s trailer in search of drugs.
 They ultimately found none and proceeded to look for anything of value.
 They found his baseball card collection, took it and went back to Miller’s house.
 Cannon came to Miller’s house in search of food.
-Eventually, Cannon, Miller, and Smith were all intoxicated with Marijuana and alcohol in Cannon’s trailer.
-Cannon started drinking a lot of alcohol.
-He fell unconscious and lay on the floor of his trailer.
+Eventually, Cannon, Miller, and Smith became intoxicated with marijuana and alcohol in Cannon’s trailer.
+Cannon fell unconscious and lay on the floor of his trailer.
 Miller searched Cannon’s person for his wallet.
 Miller opened Cannon’s wallet and took 300 dollars and Cannon’s driver’s license.
 When Miller tried to put the wallet back into Cannon’s pocket, Cannon woke up.
 Cannon realized what had happened and attacked Miller, grabbing him by the throat.
 Colby Smith hit Cannon with a bat and Miller took the bat and hit Cannon repeatedly.
 He then proceeded to punch Cannon aggressively.
 Both of the boys covered Cannon with a sheet and fled the scene.
 They then returned to the crime scene again to try to clean up the bloody mess that they had made.
-Eventually, Miller and Smith decided it would be a good a idea to get rid of evidence by burning the entire trailer down.
+Eventually, Miller and Smith decided it would be a good idea to get rid of the evidence by burning the entire trailer down.
 They set the trailer on fire while Cannon was alive in the trailer (Cornell).

 Firefighters responded to the scene right away and investigators described the fire as “obviously suspicious.”
 When Miller was arrested and interviewed, Miller denied everything.
 Eventually he signed a confession saying that he did everything except set the trailer on fire.
 The autopsy performed on Cannon stated that his death was caused by smoke inhalation, but that his death was also caused by “multiple blunt force injuries and ethanol intoxication (Cornell).”